 Sunjoy has been a mainstay in the gazebo world for decades, and rightfully so.
 They’re a company recognized for standing behind their products.
 This is especially true when it comes to matters of inclement weather and using the best possible materials on the market.

-The Madison Pavilion is made of powder-coated rustproof framing, with an overall build made of aluminum and steel.
-On top, you get to enjoy a vented softtop that offers protection from rain as well as a surprising amount of stability during windy seasons.
+The Chatham Steel Hardtop is made of metal steel roof and aluminum and steel powder-coated rustproof framing .
+On top, you get to enjoy a vented hard top that offers protection from rain as well as a surprising amount of stability during windy seasons.

-Yes, we’ve got another Gazebo Penguin product here.
+Yes, Mellcom is great in modern design.
 This one’s durability is built right into its name.
 It’s an all-season gazebo that’s designed to be used in both fair and foul weather.
-Unlike others on this list, this is primarily made of heavy-duty aluminum with a baked enamel finish.
+This is primarily made of heavy-duty aluminum with a galvanized steel top.

 When it comes to rain, the enamel and three-ply vinyl will keep you safe while remaining resistant to tears that can happen from errant sticks.
 When it comes to high-speed winds, you can rely on it to keep itself grounded in winds higher than 60 miles per hour.

 People who are looking for an elegant yet affordable option should give this gazebo a shot.

 Though most people love the idea of a classic metal gazebo as a way to cool off during the summer months, there are a select few who want to have what most would call a “heritage piece” for their yards.
 That’s where companies like Domi Outdoor Living come into place.

 Their Wood-Looking Gazebo walks the fine line between luxury and durability.